 \section{Conclusion}

 In this paper, we propose a novel lifting formulation for the $L_p$ risk minimization problem, and transform it to a convex-concave stochastic saddle point problem.
-Since the objective function is not uniformly Lipschitz continuous, we design a two-layer probabilistic bisection method to solve the stochastic saddle point problem and achieve an instance-based stochastic oracle complexity.
-Moreover, we develop an instance-based lower complexity bound for the $L_p$ risk minimization problem, which matches the oracle complexity that we obtain and shows the near optimality of our method.
-For the future directions, we attempt to conduct the numerical experiments based on real-world datasets to evaluate the empirical performance of our method.
-It is also interesting to investigate an adaptive stopping criteria for our method.
+Since the objective function is not uniformly Lipschitz continuous, we design a two-layer probabilistic bisection method to solve the stochastic saddle point problem and achieve an instance-dependent stochastic oracle complexity.
+Moreover, we develop an instance-dependent lower complexity bound for the $L_p$ risk minimization problem, which nearly matches the oracle complexity that we obtain and shows the near optimality of our method.
+For the future directions, it is interesting to conduct numerical experiments based on real-world datasets and evaluate the empirical performance of our method.